optakt/flow-dps/docs/introduction.md

 It is worth noting that a block in Flow does not include the resulting execution state of the block execution.

 In order for consensus nodes to seal blocks, they must commit to the execution result of a block after it is executed and verified.
-A block can be sealed after it has been executed by the execution nodes and the execution result has been verified by a sufficient number of verification nodes.
+A block can be sealed after it has been executed by the execution nodes, and the execution result has been verified by a sufficient number of verification nodes.

 #### Block Formation

 Block formation is a continuous process performed by the consensus nodes to form new blocks.
 Block formation has several purposes:

-1. Including newly submitted guaranteed collections and reaching aggreement over the order of them
+1. Including newly submitted guaranteed collections and reaching agreement over the order of them
 2. Provide a measure of time by continuously publishing blocks (determining the length of an epoch)
 3. Publish block seals for previous blocks of the chain.
 The block is ready to be sealed when
     1. It has been finalized by the consensus nodes